中文 |

 2. During the period of time when the applicant's passport or other international travel documents are retained for visa processing, the applicant may stay in China legally on the strength of the receipt of acceptance.
 The validity period of the receipt of acceptance for visa and stay permit applications should not exceed seven working days from the date of acceptance, while for residence permit applications, it should not exceed 15 working days.

-3. Where the registered item in a foreigner’s residence permit has changed, the holder shall, within 10 days from the date of change, apply to go through the formalities for alteration at the exit-entry administration.
+3. Where the registered item in a foreigner's residence permit has changed, the holder shall, within 10 days from the date of change, apply to go through the formalities for alteration at the exit and entry administration departments.
 The registered items of a foreign residence permit include name, sex, date of birth, reason for residence and duration of residence of the holder, date and place of issuance, passport number or other international travel documents number.

 III.
 Processing time